devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step5.md

 If destination exists it will overwrite the file and in some cases it will ask you for a prompt (yes/no) to overwrite the file or not.

-mv command intention is to move the file from one location to another yet we use
+mv command intention is to move the file from one location to another yet we use mainly to rename the files

+`ls`{{execute}}